peterdsharpe/StockMarketAnalysis/README.md

 To start, see this [ipynb](analysis_fourier/analysis_fourier.ipynb).

 ## Disclaimer
-These are just the random musings of an aerospace engineer (read: not a finance expert); please don't actually make trades on these analyses!
+These are just the random musings of an aerospace engineer (read: not a finance expert by any stretch of the term); please don't actually make trades on these analyses!